M-Scott-Lassiter/Fred-the-Developer/README.md

 ## Getting Started

-Fred is completely contained within four VBA class modules.
-If you want to use Fred, then I assume you are familiar enough with VBA to access the Microsoft VBA IDE.
+Fred is contained to four independent VBA class modules.
+That means if you only want the logging functionality, you don't have to bother with any of the other ones and bloat your project.
+Take only what you need.

-To use it in your project, save the modules from the [Source Code](/source code) to your machine, then use one of the following methods:
+To use it in your project, save the modules from the [Source Code](/source code) to your machine, then use one of the following methods to add them in the IDE.

 - Select all of the class modules in the file explorer, then drag and drop into the Project window on the IDE
 - Save the Fred Demonstration Workbook (note: workbook and link not yet available), then open both it and your project.
 In the IDE, drag each class file into your project